rabbibotton/clog/tutorial/README.md

-To run a tutorial, start emacs/slime or your CL Lisp in the common-lisp/clog directory:
+To run a tutorial load clog:

 ```
 CL-USER> (ql:quickload :clog)